julzaza/wildwitchherbs/_posts/2026-01-18-balkan-spring-herbal-rites.md

 In Balkan folk tradition, **spring was not romantic**.
 It was a **threshold season**, when forces long dormant returned — fertility, illness, desire, envy, spirits, and hunger alike.

+This perception of spring as unstable balance was not unique to the Balkans, but part of a wider seasonal worldview explored in **[Spring Equinox: Global Folklore and Protective Rituals](/spring-equinox-global-folklore/)**, where protection — not celebration — marked the turning of the light.

 Winter survival had ended.
 Now came risk.

 Across Serbia, Bulgaria, Romania, Croatia, Albania, and Vlach regions, spring herbs were gathered not for aesthetics, but because **life depended on them**.
 Crops needed blessing.
 Women needed protection.
 Marriages needed fertility.
 Homes needed guarding.